prpatel/quarkus-workshop/exercise5/README.md

   public String asciidocsource;
 ```

+As we are using an im-memory H2 database, and have set the underlying JPA impl to `drop-and-create` it will create the database table/fields when you restart quarkus.

 ### 4. Write a new RESTful endpoint called ArticleResource

 Create a new file ArticleResource.java and create some RESTful endpoints to use the Article entity object.
 Refer to the code fragment below and the guide link below to get going.
 Name your RESTful endpoint "/article".
-Jave a look at TagResource.java for some inspiration!
+Have a look at TagResource.java for some inspiration!

+Here is the RESTful endpoint to get one Article entity object to get you started:

 ```
   @GET